Introduce Yourself - Are you vegetarian / vegan?

 Hi everyone, here's a little about me...

-I've been vegetarian 20 years (this year) and vegan at least 10 years.
+I've been vegetarian 20 years (this year) and vegan about 18 years.

 Before starting HappyCow in 1999, I worked as a massage therapist and also ESL teacher.
 I work on a number of websites, which you can check out if you like, here.